INTERNATIONAL ADVISORY BOARD

 Srisombat Chokprajakchat (Thailand)

-Srisombat Chokprajakchat is currently an assistant professor and
+Chokprajakchat is currently an associate professor and program

 Administration and Society at Faculty of Social Sciences and